stefanhans/thoughts-about-contexting-talk/PITCHME.md

 **The Magic Binary Hierarchy Of Everything**

-For every question "how is this represented as a binary hierarchy," a perfect answer is there.
+For every question <br>"how is this represented as a binary hierarchy," <br> a perfect answer is there.

 ---